ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 The following components are installed, configured and managed by IBM in the single-tenant and multi-tenant instances and the services provided to you.

-* VCFaas Subscription.
+* VCFaas subscription
-* vCloud Director.
+* vCloud director
-* VCDA Cloud Appliances.
+* VCDA Cloud appliances

 If the source environment is on-premises or an instance of VCF on Classic or VCF on VPC then you are responsible for the following components:

-* Replication Manager: Orchestrates VM replication and failover.
+* Replication manager: Orchestrates VM replication and failover
-* Tunnel Server: Secures encrypted data transfer over public/private networks.
+* Tunnel server: Secures encrypted data transfer over public/private networks
-* vSphere Environment: Source ESXi hosts and vCenter Server.
+* vSphere environment: Source ESXi hosts and vCenter Server

-See [Installing VCDA on-premises in VMware vCenter Server](/docs/vmware-service?topic=vmware-service-vcda-migrating).
+For more information, [Installing VCDA on-premises in VMware vCenter Server](/docs/vmware-service?topic=vmware-service-vcda-migrating).
 The same information can be used for installing VCDA on an instance of VCF on Classic or VCF on VPC.

-### Pre-requisites
+### Prerequisites
 {: #vcda-prereqs}

 Successful migration requires preparation at both the on-premises and {{site.data.keyword.Bluemix_notm}} ends.

 On-premises prerequisites:

-* VCDA Deployment: Install and configure the VCDA On-Premises to Cloud Director Replication Appliance.
+* VCDA deployment: Install and configure the VCDA On-Premises to Cloud Director Replication Appliance.
 This requires downloading the OVF template from VMware and deploying it via vCenter.
-* Network Connectivity: Ensure outbound access to {{site.data.keyword.Bluemix_notm}} for replication traffic.
+* Network connectivity: Ensure outbound access to {{site.data.keyword.Bluemix_notm}} for replication traffic.
 An Internet connection or a Direct Link to {{site.data.keyword.Bluemix_notm}} is necessary.
 Direct Link is preferred for low latency and faster migrations.
-* For detailed requirements -[Refer](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/availability/4-7/on-prem-availability-install-config-and-upgrade-guide-4-7/installing-and-configuring-vcav-on-premises/on-premises-vcav-deployment-requirements.html){: external}
+    For more information, see [VMware Cloud Director Availability 4.7](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/availability/4-7/on-prem-availability-install-config-and-upgrade-guide-4-7/installing-and-configuring-vcav-on-premises/on-premises-vcav-deployment-requirements.html){: external}
-* Optionally, for layer 2 network extension, to establish the client L2 VPN session in a site not managed by NSX, download and deploy a standalone VMware NSX Edge appliance, called a NSX Autonomous Edge.
+* Optional: For layer 2 network extension, to establish the client L2 VPN session in a site not managed by NSX, download and deploy a standalone VMware NSX Edge appliance, called a NSX Autonomous Edge.

 {{site.data.keyword.Bluemix_notm}} prerequisites:

-* VCFaaS Subscription: An active {{site.data.keyword.Bluemix_notm}} account with VCFaaS provisioned, including a virtual data center (VDC) managed by vCloud Director.
+* VCFaaS subscription: An active {{site.data.keyword.Bluemix_notm}} account with VCFaaS provisioned, including a virtual data center (VDC) managed by vCloud Director.
-* VCDA Activation: VCDA is included by default in multi-tenant VDCs and optional in single-tenant VCFaaS setups.
+* VCDA activation: VCDA is included by default in multi-tenant VDCs and optional in single-tenant VCFaaS setups.
 Ensure it’s enabled and paired with the on-premises appliance.
-* Network Configuration: Configure the necessary networking for connectivity.
+* Network configuration: Configure the necessary networking for connectivity.
 If using Layer 2 extension, you have configured matching network segments in your VDC.
-* Storage Profiles: Define destination storage policies (e.g., vSAN or NFS) in vCloud Director to accommodate migrated VMs.
+* Storage profiles: Define destination storage policies (e.g., vSAN or NFS) in vCloud Director to accommodate migrated VMs.
 * Security: Implement network address translations, firewall rules, VPN tunnels encryption, and access controls as per your organizational policies.

-### VCDA Architecture
+### VCDA architecture
 {: #Vvcda-architecture}

 VMware vCloud Director Availability (VCDA) serves as the cornerstone for migrating VMware workloads from a source vSphere environment to {{site.data.keyword.Bluemix_notm}} VMware Cloud Foundation as a Service (VCFaaS).
 VCDA facilitates this process by leveraging asynchronous replication to transfer virtual machines (VMs) and vApps with minimal downtime, ensuring data integrity and operational continuity.
 The migration operates in a source-to-target model, where the source environment acts as the source for data transfer and the {{site.data.keyword.Bluemix_notm}} VCFaaS environment serves as the target for the data transfer.